 Eldritch Stalkers forego the additional +1/every other level damage bonus for their PRIMARY attack (i.e., the character will henceforth only do 1d6 on attacks).
 They continue gaining spell points as a regular Elf, but they forego the ability to cast arcane spells.
 Can only wear light armor and cannot use a shield.
-Note that a roll of one on 1d20 when boosting their missile attack with spell points counts as a MISCAST as well as a MISCUE, and carries a risk of CORRUPTION (save vs. Charisma or move one point toward Chaos/Evil).
-They do not gain Skills.
+Note that a roll of one on 1d20 when boosting their missile attack with spell points counts as a MISCAST as well as a MISCUE and carries a risk of CORRUPTION (save vs. Charisma or move one point toward Chaos/Evil).